S&P Global Inc. (SPGI) Shares Down Despite Recent Market Volatility

-S&P Global Inc. (NYSE: SPGI)’s stock price has decreased by -0.09 compared to its previous closing price of 341.51.
-However, the company has seen a fall of -2.73% in its stock price over the last five trading days.
+S&P Global Inc. (NYSE: SPGI)’s stock price has decreased by -4.18 compared to its previous closing price of 351.32.
+However, the company has seen a -1.33% decrease in its stock price over the last five trading sessions.
 Barron’s reported on 12/27/21 that FactSet to Purchase Cusip Global Services for $1.93 Billion in Cash

 Is It Worth Investing in S&P Global Inc. (NYSE: SPGI) Right Now?

-S&P Global Inc. (NYSE: SPGI) has a higher price-to-earnings ratio of 32.51x compared to its average ratio,, and the 36-month beta value for SPGI is at 1.11.
-Analysts have varying views on the stock, with 15 analysts rating it as a “buy,” 5 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”
+S&P Global Inc. (NYSE: SPGI) has a higher price-to-earnings ratio of 32.07x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.12.

 Sponsored